papigupta/deepread/README.md

 ## 🔮 Vision

-> “Don't just read the book.
-Let it change you.”
+> "Don't just read the book.
+Let it change you."
 > Deepread is your tool for comprehension, application, and personal growth — one insight at a time.

 ---